 The Memphis Veterans Administration (VA) Medical Center has approximately 300 admissions per year.

-The Regional Medical Center has approximately 700 admissions to the neurology service per year.
+Regional One Health (formerly The Med) has approximately 700 admissions to the neurology service per year.

 Le Bonheur Children's Hospital

 A Magnetoencephalograph was recently installed at the Le Bonheur Children's Hospital for clinical and research use in epilepsy and other neurological disorders.

 St. Jude Children's Research Hospital

 St. Jude Children's Research Hospital is primarily a research center to find cures for children with cancer and other catastrophic diseases.
 It draws patients from the MidSouth and from all over the world including approximately 10% of all pediatric brain tumors in North America.

 All five hospitals house state-of-the-art neurological diagnostic facilities including MRI (multiple 1.5 Tesla and one 3 Tesla magnet) and CT scanners.

 Baptist Memorial Hospital

 Baptist is one of the leading hospitals in North America for the number of neurosurgical procedures performed.
 The Neuroscience departments at Baptist are nationally and internationally recognized for providing high quality and comprehensive neuroscience services to patients, families and the community.
 Central nervous system disorders including head and spinal cord injuries, epilepsy, strokes, tumors, aneurysms and multiple sclerosis are diagnosed and treated by multispecialty teams.